Qatar as a mediator in conflict: Background

-The Qatari government has established institutions dedicated to conflict resolution and research, such as the Doha Institute for Graduate Studies and the Qatar International Academy for Security Studies.
-These institutions contribute to the development of Qatar's mediation strategies and provide intellectual and logistical support for its initiatives.
+Qatari institutions involved in conflict resolution and research, such as Doha Institute for Graduate Studies and Qatar International Academy for Security Studies, play a role in developing the country's mediation policy.

-Some U.S. and European politicians have accused Qatar of supporting groups they regard as terrorist organizations such as Hamas.
-Between 2017 and 2021, Saudi Arabia, UAE and Egypt, among other countries in the region, cut off diplomatic relations with Qatar, accusing the country of supporting “Iranian-backed” terrorist groups.
-The accusation was denied by Doha.
+Some politicians from the United States and Europe accused Qatar of supporting several organizations considered terrorist by those countries, such as Hamas.
+From 2017 to 2021, several countries including Saudi Arabia, UAE, and Egypt, among others from the region, severed diplomatic ties with Qatar, accusing it of supporting "Iranian-backed" non-state actors.
+This charge was rejected by Doha.